ChileanVirtualObservatory/jovial.chivo.cl/README.md

 If you already have an account you can go to the [website](https://jovial.chivo.cl) and try some tutorials from [here](https://github.com/maray/jupyter-tutorial-adass17).

-## Documentation
+## Private Deployment

-Also, you can deploy your own private Jovial.
-The latest deployment documentation can be found [here](https://github.com/ChileanVirtualObservatory/jovial.chivo.cl/wiki).
+It is possible to deploy your own private version of JOVIAL, you will need a working [Kubernetes](https://kubernetes.io) cluster with the [helm](https://helm.sh/) package manager installed.

+Once you are ready to deploy JOVIAL read the [deployment](deployment.md) document.